min2ha/ukwa-site/content/target/37113/index.en.md

   "subject": "EU Referendum"
 }

-# Herald Scotland: Scots want to stay in EU, as the rest of Britain wants to say goodbye, says new poll

 The results of a poll suggesting that Scotland wants to stay in the EU while the rest of the UK would like to separate.